Stöð 2

 Stöð 2 (literally Channel 2) was a pay television channel in Iceland.
-It was launched in 1986 as Iceland's first independent television broadcaster.
+It was launched in October 9th 1986 as Iceland's first independent television broadcaster.
 It was later part of the 365 corporation, which was eventually acquired by Sýn.

-In 2025, the Stöð 2 brand was retired and replaced by Sýn (TV channel), including all sub-channels.
+In 2025, the Stöð 2 brand was retired and replaced by Sýn, including all sub-channels.

 History

 In the 1980s, television in Iceland only consisted of a single channel from the public broadcaster, RÚV.
 Political and general view towards independent television began to change and in 1985, new laws were approved allowing private broadcasting.
 Stöð 2, operated by Íslenska Sjónvarpsfélagið, began broadcasts in 1986.

 New media laws of 1986

 During the big BSRB strike in the fall of 1984, almost all of RÚV's activities shut down and several illegal radio stations sprung up.
-As a result, consideration was given to revising the broadcasting laws during the tenure of Minister of Education, Ragnhildar Helgadóttir.
+As a result, consideration was given to revising the broadcasting laws during the tenure of Minister of Education, Ragnhildur Helgadóttir.
 A new law, which allowed private radio and television stations, was approved by Alþingi on June 13, 1985, and came into effect at the beginning of 1986.
 Until that time, there had been two radio stations and one television station operating in Iceland, Rás 1 and Rás 2 and Sjónvarpið (RÚV).